Byont-Ventures/hackathon/frontend/README.md

 - Go to [Bored Ape Yacht Club on Etherscan](https://etherscan.io/address/0xbc4ca0eda7647a8ab7c2061c2e118a18a936f13d);
 - Click on `Contract`;
 - At the `Contract ABI` section below, on the right, click on `Copy ABI to clipboard`;
-- Create a new file called `BAYCAbi.ts`, and pasted the ABI there;
+- Create a new file called `BAYCAbi.ts`, and paste the ABI there;
-- At the very bottom, make sure to use const assertion (`as const`) to make the ABI readonly.
+- At the bottom, use const assertion (`as const`) to make the ABI readonly.
 This is so we can infer types from the ABI.

 Now it's up to you to implement [Wagmi with the Goerli network](https://wagmi.sh/core/getting-started), and update the challenge 3 page.